artefactual/atom-docs/user-manual/import-export/csv-import.rst

 ..
 IMPORTANT::

-   If your CSV import contains physical storage information, the CSV file must contain information in both of the folllowing physical object storage fields:
+   If your CSV import contains physical storage information, the CSV file must contain information in both of the following physical object storage fields:
    ``physicalObjectName`` and ``physicalObjectLocation``.
 Entering information in ``physicalObjectName`` only will result in the creation of duplicates, since AtoM defaults to duplicates rather than accidentally merging separate